manala/ansible-roles/manala.network/README.md

 #### Interfaces configurations

-`manala_network_interfaces_configs_exclusive` allow you to clean up existing interfaces configuration files into directory defined by the `manala_network_interfaces_configs_dir` key.
+`manala_network_interfaces_configs_exclusive` allows you to clean up existing interfaces configuration files into directory defined by the `manala_network_interfaces_configs_dir` key.
 Made to be sure no old or manually created files will alter current configuration.

 ```yaml
 manala_network_interfaces_configs_exclusive: true